 Fitness isn't just about cardio, it's about being fit for purpose.
 If you're looking for a way to track fitness, whether you're a runner or not, this test will provide you with a single number to act as a benchmark month on month.

-NEXT SUBMISSION DATE: THURSDAY 8 OCTOBER
+NEXT SUBMISSION DEADLINE: THURSDAY 8 OCTOBER

 WELCOME TO THE ONETRACK FITNESS TEST